brian-dawn/tamago/README.md

     cargo install --path .

-Build Python versions into a sandbox:
+Build Python versions into a sandbox with the latest patch versions:

     tamago build